jwszol-classes/tp-2022-sMichalKacz/README.md

 # LiftSimulator

 ## Description
-	Project was made for pass a subject of Programming Techniques.
+	-Project was made for pass a subject of Programming Techniques.
-	Project solves the problem of control system in apartment building.
+	-Project solves the problem of control system in apartment building.
-	Results of the project were improving team working and programming skills.
+	-Results of the project were improving team working and programming skills.

 	###The content of key files
 		####cBuilding.cs